NicholasCorrado/LIP/README.md

 Rows 48141
 RunningTime 1374760
 ```
-Where CR is the competitive ratio (defined in the report), Rows is the number of rows in the LINEORDER table that would be joined, and RunningTime is the running time in milliseconds.
+Where CR is the competitive ratio (defined in the report), Rows is the number of rows in the LINEORDER table that would be joined, and RunningTime is the running time in microseconds.
 If you specify `hash` as the algorithm, then no competitive ratio will be printed.

 Now lets run try other algorithms --- lip-4, lip, and hash -- on the same query and the same dataset: